takaramarina/resolution/ARTWORK_DATA_GUIDE.md

 ### Option 2: Replace Images
 1. Replace the source image files in `/public/images/[category]/`
-2. Re-run the optimization script
-3. Update the WebP version
+2. Ensure both `.jpg` (for high-res modal) and `.webp` (for web display) versions exist
-4. Data automatically updates since pages are dynamic
+3. Data automatically updates since pages are dynamic

 ## 🚀 Benefits of This System